 Shadowing is a defensive skill in netball where one player tries, at all times, to stay in front of another player who is trying to catch the ball.
 A shadows B who tries to get free and catch the ball from C. Players get to try out all the roles at the station before moving on to the next station.

 NETBALL INTERCEPTION

-station A tries to intercept the ball and catch it.
+The same as for station one except that at this station A tries to intercept the ball and catch it.